Verify Webhook Requests

 Verification example

-import { createHmac, timingSafeEqual } from "node:crypto";
+import { createHmac, timingSafeEqual } from 'node:crypto';

-const expected = createHmac("sha256", secret)
+const expected = createHmac('sha256', secret).update(payload).digest('hex');

-const expectedBuffer = Buffer.from(expected, "hex");
+const expectedBuffer = Buffer.from(expected, 'hex');

-const signatureBuffer = Buffer.from(signature, "hex");
+const signatureBuffer = Buffer.from(signature, 'hex');

 if (expectedBuffer.length !== signatureBuffer.length) {